DATE: January 16, 2019

 We will also discuss the 2019 Point In Time Count and opportunities for people of all experience levels to volunteer.

 The forum--free and open to the public--is co-presented with the Santa Barbara Public Library.
 Sound is provided by Gary Atkins Sound Systems.
-Handicapped Accessibility is available from the Public Garage accessed from Anacapa Street next to the Library.
+The library is physically accessible from the Public Garage accessed from Anacapa Street.

 THEY COUNT, WILL YOU?